0.25 linear feet.

 Scope and Content:

 This collection includes two albums, kept by Thomas Curtis, that contain Bowdoin students' remembrances of Curtis (including one from Oliver Otis Howard, Bowdoin 1850), as well as student autographs and records of student subscriptions to Curtis' library.
-Newspaper clippings, including Curtis' obituary/biography, and photocopies of images of Curtis and his home are also in the collection.
+Printed material about Curtis, newspaper clippings, including Curtis' obituary/biography, and photocopies of images of Curtis and his home are also in the collection.

 Cite as: Thomas A. Curtis ("Diogenes") Collection, George J. Mitchell Department of Special Collections & Archives, Bowdoin College Library